For more information please visit the Derbyshire County Council website at: www.derbyshire.gov.uk/admissions

 How parents can apply for their child to be admitted to our school

-Our school is a community school, and it determines the admission arrangements in agreement with the LEA.
-The Admissions Authority for our school is therefore the LEA, which publishes its entry regulations every year.
-Parents can receive a copy of these regulations directly from the LEA.
+Our school is a community school, and it determines the admission arrangements in agreement with the LA.
+The Admissions Authority for our school is therefore the LA, which publishes its entry regulations every year.
+Parents can receive a copy of these regulations directly from the LA.

 The LEA’s annual admissions prospectus informs parents how to apply for a place at the school of their choice.
 Parents have a right to express their preference, but this does not, in itself, guarantee a place at that particular school.
 Application should be made on a form that can be obtained from the local Education Department, and should be returned by the date stipulated on that form.
 The school will notify parents of the decision as soon as all the applications have been considered.

 In this area, children enter school at the start of the academic year in which they become five.
 There is one admission date per year, early in September (i.e. when the Autumn term begins).
 Therefore, parents who would like their child to be admitted to this school during the year their child is five should ensure that they return the necessary application form by the end of October.